nuxeo/nuxeo/README.md

 ## How to add a new language?

-If your language is not on Crowdin, create it on Crowdin, and download the corresponding file.

 1. Set the new language as a new target language on Crowdin, and download the corresponding file.

-   Rename this translation file to messages_xx_XX.properties, where xx_XX is the 4 letters codename for your language, and reference it in the crowdin.ini file.
+Rename this translation file to `messages_xx_XX.properties`, where `xx_XX` is the 4 letters codename for your language, and reference it in the `crowdin.ini` file.

 2. Create a Nuxeo Bundle and put your file under

     src/main/resources/web/nuxeo.war/WEB-INF/classes/

 3. Modify the deployment-fragment.xml file accordingly:

     <?xml version="1.0"?>
     <fragment version="1">
       <require>org.nuxeo.ecm.platform.lang.ext</require>
       <extension target="faces-config#APPLICATION_LOCALE">
         <locale-config>
-          <supported-locale>xx_XX</supported-locale><!-- Your custom locale -->
+          <supported-locale>xx_XX</supported-locale> <!-- Your custom locale -->
         </locale-config>
       </extension>
       <install>
         <!-- Unzip the contents of our nuxeo.war into the real nuxeo.war on the server -->
         <unzip from="${bundle.fileName}" to="/" prefix="web">
           <include>web/nuxeo.war/**</include>
         </unzip>
         <!-- Add fallback to two letters locale for browser compatibility if needed -->
         <copy from="nuxeo.war/WEB-INF/classes/messages_xx_XX.properties"
               to="nuxeo.war/WEB-INF/classes/messages_xx.properties"/>
       </install>
     </fragment>

 ## Where to add your existing translations?